 - Making sure there are no orphan pages on the website and every page you write is definitely crawl-able on the website

 - Using a third party to generate and monitor reviews, like Birdeye.

 These are only a handful of the “one-off” projects that are right there to take advantage of.
 In many cases, these efforts are requisite to push marketing to this level to compete in especially difficult industries and geographies.

 Your website is your virtual namesake.
 It’s an organic project that is constantly shifting, which is why your marketing efforts should reflect that.
 At Market My Market, we understand the importance of your website.
-Our team of experts works to develop a beautiful web design that fits your personal brand.
+Our team of marketing experts works to develop a beautiful web design that fits your personal brand.
 If you’re looking for someone to take your marketing to the next level, schedule a free consultation with us by calling (800) 954-9441 or request a quote online.